biofuture/Ublastx_stageone/README.md

 Run the following command to exec the singularity version of the pipeline
 ==================================
+Download  the singularity verion of the pipeline image from the following link (https://ndownloader.figshare.com/files/25953791), due to large file size limitation of github, the sif image is deposited on figshare

+glone the example data in the repo to your local computer git clone  git@github.com:biofuture/Ublastx_stageone.git

 Put all your fastq files into one directory in your local system (notice the name of your fastq files should be Name_1.fq and Name_2.fq). your can give -h to show the help information.
 Examples could be found in source directory example, in example directory run test:

   Recommended version 3.5.3 singularity[https://sylabs.io/guides/3.0/user-guide/installation.html] is used, users can refer to

- Download  the image from the following link https://ndownloader.figshare.com/files/25953791

     singularity exec -B inputdir argoapv2.5.sif /home/argsoapv2.5/argoap_version2.5 \
     -i inputdir \